kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/quickstart/README_quickstart.md

 ---

-## 3 — Minimal Conceptual Code (Not Runtime)
+## 3 — Conceptual Logic (For Reference)

-This sample illustrates the logic conceptually — not as a runnable system.
+This example is intentionally minimal — it illustrates the PLD lifecycle, not a production implementation.

+👉 For a runnable implementation, use:
+`hello_pld_runtime.py`

 ---